blog

 Most orchids that we keep indoors are epiphytes and, therefore, don’t need soil to grow.
 So you will have to get a unique growing medium that allows their roots to cling.
 This growing medium should allow quick water drainage and provide your plant with good air circulation.

-You can get ready-to-use orchid potting mixes, or you can make your own.
+You can get ready-to-use orchid potting mixes or make your own.
 Your choice of potting materials should depend on what kind of orchid you are growing or keeping indoors.
 You can prepare fir bark, sphagnum moss, dried fern roots, rock wool, perlite, stones, coconut fiber, perlite, lava rocks, cork nuggets, or a combination of any of these materials.
 I use and recommend a high-quality fir-bark-based potting mix from Bonsai Jack.
-There are also epiphytic orchids that love being wired or attached to cork, tree branches, or tree fern slabs.
-Click here to learn more about potting media for orchids, or click here to learn more about how to mount orchids.

 Grow Light

 A lot of orchid species originated from tropical regions, so they enjoy filtered sunlight.
-In fact, around 12 to 14 hours of bright, but indirect ideal.
+In fact, around 12 to 14 hours of bright but indirect ideal.
 However, unlike in a tropical environment where the intensity and duration of natural light are consistent, these vary in temperate climates.
 More so if you are keeping your orchids indoors.

 As such, placing your orchid in an area of your house that is exposed to bright light for a few hours each day may not be enough.
 This can be easily remedied by supplementing natural sunlight with artificial light.
 A grow light also comes in very handy during the winter.
 Click here, to learn more about how to give your orchids the right amount of light.